B Minor

 What are the inversions of B minor?

 The B minor chord has two inversions.
-To learn how to play the 1st and 2nd inversions, follow the steps below.
+To learn how to play the first and second inversions, follow the steps below.

-How to play the 1st inversion of B minor
+How to play the first inversion of B minor

-If you put the D as the lowest note in the chord, you make the 1st inversion of B minor.
+If you put D as the lowest note in the chord, you make the first inversion of B minor.
 To play the chord with your right hand, use the following fingers:

 B - Fifth finger (5)